-- Simple, comfortable clothing for working in hot weather
+- · Simple, comfortable clothing for working in hot weather

-- Safety-shoes (i.e. with a steel toe)
+- Long trousers

+- Safety shoes (i.e., with metal reinforcement)

 - Good-quality 100% cotton hat

-- · Strong sunscreen
+- Sunscreen

 - Bug spray

+- Water bottle

+- Working Gloves

-- An A4 size note-book to be used as an activity Journal
+- A notebook to be used for the Activity Journal.

 Participants must bear in mind that all above-mentioned equipment and materials are mandatory and must be brought from home.
 If participants are found devoid of any of these items, the director of the project may deny excavation access.